 Professor Christopher Hogwood CBE

-Christopher Hogwood CBE is a world-renowned conductor, keyboard player, musicologist, writer, editor and broadcaster.
-Having been the director of the Academy of Ancient Music for over thirty years, he currently holds positions at the Royal Academy of Music and the University of Cambridge.
+Christopher Hogwood CBE was a world-renowned conductor, keyboard player, musicologist, writer, editor and broadcaster.
+As well as being the Gresham Professor of Music between 2010 and 2014, he was the founding director of the Academy of Ancient Music for over thirty years, before holding positions at the Royal Academy of Music, the University of Cambridge and Cornell University.

-A celebrated keyboardist and important collector of historical instruments, Hogwood has made numerous solo recordings on harpsichord and has done much to promote the clavichord.
+A celebrated keyboardist and important collector of historical instruments, Hogwood made numerous solo recordings on harpsichord did much to promote the clavichord.
 His Secret Handel, part of The Secret Clavichord series of CDs, was awarded a Diapason d'Or in January 2007.
-Also a noted musicologist, Hogwood has edited music from the sixteenth to the twentieth centuries, including work by John Dowland, Felix Mendelssohn, Edward Elgar and Igor Stravinsky.
-He is currently chairman of the advisory board overseeing the new edition of Carl Philipp Emanuel Bach: The Complete Works.
-He has also written on Handel, Haydn and Mozart and his most recent major work is Handel: Water Music and Music for the Royal Fireworks.
-His work on Handel - editing, performance, recording and writing - has brought him numerous awards, including the Halle Handel Prize 2008.
+Also a noted musicologist, Hogwood edited music from the sixteenth to the twentieth centuries, including work by John Dowland, Felix Mendelssohn, Edward Elgar and Igor Stravinsky.
+He was chairman of the advisory board overseeing the new edition of Carl Philipp Emanuel Bach: The Complete Works.
+He also wrote on Handel, Haydn and Mozart and his final major work was Handel: Water Music and Music for the Royal Fireworks.
+His work on Handel - editing, performance, recording and writing - brought him numerous awards, including the Halle Handel Prize 2008.

-Appointed Fellow of the Royal Society of Arts in 1982 and Commander of the British Empire in 1989, Hogwood is Honorary Professor of Music at the University of Cambridge and Visiting Professor at the Royal Academy of Music, London.
-He holds Fellowships at Jesus and Pembroke Colleges, Cambridge and is also a member of the Senior Common Room at Lowell House, Harvard University.
+Appointed Fellow of the Royal Society of Arts in 1982 and Commander of the British Empire in 1989, Professor Hogwood's final positions were as Honorary Professor of Music at the University of Cambridge, Andrew D. White Professor-at-Large at Cornell University (USA), and Visiting Professor at the Royal Academy of Music, London.
+He holds Fellowships at Jesus and Pembroke Colleges, Cambridge and also as a member of the Senior Common Room at Lowell House, Harvard University.
 He received an Honorary Doctorate in Music from Cambridge in 2008.